The original Star Wars movie premiered on May 25, 1977.

 Since the first film, I’ve seen all the subsequent films on the first day they came out.
-I made the mistake of reading everything I could get my hands on between the first and second films — including the August 1977 issue of Rolling Stone — and it spoiled The Empire Strikes Back.
-I’m more vigilant about reading spoilers.
+I had made the mistake of reading everything I could get my hands on between the first and second films — including the August 1977 issue of Rolling Stone — and it spoiled The Empire Strikes Back.
+I’m more vigilant now about reading spoilers.

 I’ve recently re-watched the previous films, in what is called Machete Order: Episodes IV, V, II, III, VI.
 Why this order?
 The prequel trilogy is essentially back-story.
 Everything in Episode I that you need to know gets mentioned in Episode II.
 Episode III then provides more impact to Episode VI.

 J.J.
 Abrams, who had a successful run at the recent Star Trek reboot films, co-wrote, directed, and produced Episode VII.
 There is in popular culture an unnecessary rivalry between Star Trek and Star Wars, but I like both.
 Star Wars differs from Star Trek in that the former spends less time on the science and features “lived in” spaceships that are not military clean.
 Its themes are different as well.
 While Star Trek always mirrored current-day political and social issues, Star Wars takes a more heroic or epic approach.